One of the most recent success stories to emerge from my coaching programs is Tien Chiu.

 What we do know today is that if you want a better life, having money helps.
 It’s good to be rich because you have control over resources.

-The path to becoming rich is also pretty clear.
+The path to becoming rich is pretty clear.
 Most people who have money are not employees, they are the business owners.

 Thus if you too want to gain wealth, starting a business is most likely your best choice.
 To succeed with that business, serving a small group of people, is the smart strategy.